Squirrel infestations aren’t just a problem for your attic or basement. If you aren’t careful, your car could become their home.

 Put a bright light under your car’s engine compartment (remember to make it fire-safe).

-Squirrels don’t like bright lights, so it will help to convince them to stay away and not chew your wires and set up home in your car engine!
+Squirrels don’t like bright lights, so it will help to convince them to stay away and not chew your wires and set them up home in your car engine!

 Tip 5: Sound